 6. Kitulo National Park

 If you are a plant or flower lover, you are truly going to LOVE this park.
 It boasts 350 species of plants and is the only park in which grass-eating mammals dominate.
-The locals have adopted the name Bustani ya Mungu, which translates to Garden of God, or also, God’s Garden.
+The locals have adopted the name Bustani ya Mungu, which translates to the Garden of God, or also, God’s Garden.

 There aren’t many large species of wildlife in the park, but bird watchers will enjoy keeping an eye on the many types that call the park home.
 Because of all the beautiful flowers, there are also many types of insects–including butterflies!